 The local outlier factor (LOF) gives an anomaly score for each data point.
 It is achieved by measuring the local density deviation of a given data point considering data points around it.
 This algorithm can work and provide great results out of the box for various domains, however, in higher dimensions the detection accuracy gets affected.

-After the Anomaly Detection analysis, we can see that there are two normal clusters for two types of cars for the Level 2 EV charging stations.
-These stations send a number of short charging sessions that can be considered abnormal.
-Additionally, there is information about the reboots of stations, but it is unclear what exactly caused them.
+After the anomaly detection analysis, we saw that there were two normal clusters for two types of cars for the Level 2 EV charging stations.
+These stations sent a number of short charging sessions that could be considered abnormal.
+Additionally, there was information about the reboots of stations, but it was unclear what exactly caused them.
 We found two clusters with normal behavior and one cluster with abnormal behavior.
-The next step is to understand the data from the business side.
-This task lies on the product management team which collaborates closely with the station technical experts.
-The team of station experts will validate our findings and a decision about the next steps will be made: whether we continue the investigation or start building software with our findings in mind.
+The next step was to understand the data from the business side.
+This task was assigned to the product management team which collaborates closely with the station technical experts.
+The team of station experts should validate our findings to make a decision about our next steps: whether we continue the investigation or start building software with our findings in mind.

 In case you're interested in another case study on manufacturing, check this post on the problem of false defect detection and how we solved it.

-An effective Predictive Maintenance solution requires clear and properly labeled data for at least a few years.
+An effective predictive maintenance solution requires clear and properly labeled data for at least a few years.
 The ambiguous data for many of the parameters is not the best for building correct assumptions.
-It is quite common for companies to collect historical data, but to build an effective Machine Learning solution the collection process should be adjusted appropriately.
+It is quite common for companies to collect historical data, but to build an effective machine learning data analysis solution the collection process should be adjusted appropriately.
 Our partners had challenges similar to any company that steps on the path of introducing a solution like this.

 Proper data warehouse architecture should also be implemented for better results.
 In our case, the data on a collection phase was transformed and saved in the aggregated state, but the raw OCPP data was never stored as it is, and this could be improved.
 Storing raw data is very important for an organization because this allows having all the information in its original state.
-With raw data, the organization will be able to transform data into different forms, performing deep analysis, generating reports, and merging with other data sources for getting more insights.
+With raw data, the organization will be able to transform data into different forms, perform deep analysis, generate reports, and merge with other data sources for getting more insights.

-Data warehouse architecture suitable for ML project might look like this:
+Data warehouse architecture suitable for ML projects might look like this:

-Data analysis is a crucial thing to do before building a powerful ML-based Predictive Maintenance solution.
-There are some common issues for the organizations, which we talked about in the article, but ultimately knowing and understanding the data makes a business stronger.
+Predictive maintenance data analysis is a critical task that needs to be solved before building a powerful ML-based solution.
+There are some common issues for organizations, which we talked about in the article, but ultimately knowing and understanding the data makes a business more resistant.
 EV charging company got data analysis and consultations from Intelliarts at the right moment to improve their data collection strategy.